Are you or someone you know in need of help now?

 If you or someone you know is in need of support, please contact Colorado Crisis Services at 1-844-493-TALK (8255), text "TALK" to 38255, or go to www.coloradocrisisservices.org to access a live chat available in 17 languages.
 Help and hope are available 24/7/365.

-Mental health issues are a serious problem both nationally and here in Colorado.
-For all of us, our day-to-day lives can be hard on our mental health.
-At no fault of our own, we can experience any number of mental health issues that are important to understand and treat.
-Mental health issues can affect anyone, regardless of age, race, religion, or income.
-They are so common that 20% of people in the United States will experience a mental health issue this year and symptoms can range from mildly disruptive to severe depending on the condition.
-However, the majority of mental health issues go untreated because people are still afraid to talk about them due to shame, misunderstanding, negative attitudes and fear of discrimination.
+Challenges to positive mental heath are nobody's fault and the discussion applies to everyone, no matter for temporary or serious their mental health needs are.
+They are so common that 20% of people in the United States will experience a mental health issue this year, with symptoms ranging from mildly disruptive to severe depending on the condition.
+However, the majority of mental health issues go untreated because people are still afraid to talk about them due to shame, misunderstanding, negative attitudes, and fear of discrimination.

 Tri-County Mental Health Data